ResetXPDR/MSFS2020_AutoFPS/README.md

   -  Auto OLOD
      -  When enabled, four user definable parameters relating to this feature will be revealed on the UI.
      -  Rather than the automation being FPS based, which would cause contention with TLOD changes at the same time, OLOD will adjust based on an altitude band with a base and top level and with OLOD values defined for each of these altitudes.
-     -  The app will set OLOD @ Base at or below the Alt OLOD Base, set the OLOD @ Top at or above Alt OLOD Top and interpolate in between.
+     -  The app will set OLOD @ Base at or below the Alt OLOD Base (AGL), set the OLOD @ Top at or above Alt OLOD Top (AGL) and interpolate in between.
 Note that OLOD @ Base can be higher, lower or the same value as the OLOD @ Top, depending on whether you want OLOD to decrease, increase or stay the same respectively as you ascend.
 <br/><br/>